-Throughout its 21-year history, the PBR has taken the position that there are two great athletes in every 8-second ride.
-The bulls are treated with as much respect as the human athletes who ride them.
-The PBR’s Animal Welfare Policy summarizes this and exemplifies the great respect that everyone associated with the organization shares for our animal athletes as well as the care they receive as valuable members of our family:
+In the PBR, the bulls are treated with as much respect as, if not more than, the human athletes who ride them.
+The PBR’s Animal Welfare Policy exemplifies the great regard in which everyone associated with the organization holds these athletes, as well as explains the care they receive as professional athletes.

-PBR has proactively initiated and implemented a number of projects designed to foster and support the welfare of our animal athletes.
+PBR has proactively initiated and implemented a number of measures designed to foster and support the welfare of our bovine athletes.

 The welfare of PBR’s animal athletes is a higher priority than any other consideration when making decisions with respect to the animal’s well-being, including the financial impact of those decisions.
-One example of the PBR’s commitment to animal welfare ahead of profit was the Hawaii All-Star event held in November 2006.
-PBR had an option to ship bulls to Hawaii via boat which would have taken seven days, but at considerably less cost than other alternatives.
-PBR determined that the welfare of the animals would be compromised, and invested almost $350,000, compared to less than $100,000 if shipped by sea, to fly the necessary bulls to the event in special, customized containers.
+In November 2006, the PBR held an event in Hawaii, the Hawaii All-Star.
+The PBR had the option to ship bulls to Hawaii via boat which would have taken seven days, but also cost considerably less than other alternatives.
+Instead, the PBR determined that the welfare of the animals would be compromised during such a journey, therefore it invested nearly $350,000, compared to less than $100,000 if shipped by sea, to fly the necessary bulls to Hawaii for the event in special, customized containers.

-The value of the bulls to the contractors who own and breed them, and to the PBR, helps ensure that every effort and safeguard is in place to protect the bulls from any treatment or situation that would adversely affect their ability to continue performing or their futures as breeding bulls.
-Many of the bulls currently performing on the PBR tour are valued in the six-figure range, and even the lesser-known bulls are far too valuable for their owners or the PBR to allow them to be injured or mistreated.
+The value of the bulls to the stock contractors who own and breed them and to the PBR helps ensure that every effort and safeguard is in place to protect the bulls from any mistreatment or situation that would adversely affect their quality of life, ability to continue competing or their futures as breeding bulls.
+Many of the bulls currently bucking on PBR tours are valued at approximately the six-figures; the owner of PBR’s greatest bull, Bushwacker, was offered $1 million for his three-time World Champion bull.

-• Bulls are standing in 6-10 inches of sawdust shavings during transport.
+Bulls stand in 6-10 inches of sawdust shavings during transport for their comfort.

 Many bulls also receive chiropractic care and acupuncture as needed to keep them in top shape and feeling great.